karlhorky/BlockCursorEverywhere/README.md

 ![Screenshot](http://f.cl.ly/items/42131K2X1h0j0P2m1O2B/Screen%20Shot%202011-12-02%20at%202.36.54%20AM.png)

 It can become very difficult to keep track of your cursor location, especially with the [Vintage](http://www.sublimetext.com/docs/3/vintage.html) or [Vintageous](https://github.com/guillermooo/Vintageous) plugins.
 This is solved by having a "block" cursor, which is very easy to spot no matter where it is on screen.
-Unfortunately, Sublime Text 2 and 3 do not (yet) support this feature natively.
-This Plugin mimics this functionality by highlighting the area behind the cursor whenever it moves (similar to how you might highlight syntax errors, or color a comment).
+Sublime Text 2 and 3 do not yet support this feature natively.
+This plugin achieves the effect by highlighting a colored region behind the cursor.

 ## Installation ##

 ### With Package Control ###

-If you have the [Package Control][package_control] installed, you can install BlockCursorEverywhere from inside Sublime Text itself.
-Open the Command Palette and select "Package Control: Install Package", then search for BlockCursorEverywhere and you’re done!
+The easiest way to install Block Cursor Everywhere is via [Package Control](http://wbond.net/sublime_packages/package_control) for Sublime Text.

+Once you install Package Control, restart Sublime Text and bring up the Command Palette with <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on OS X or <kbd>Control</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on Linux/Windows.

+Select `Package Control: Install Package`, wait while Package Control fetches the latest package list, then select `Block Cursor Everywhere` when the list appears.
+Package Control will automatically keep the package up-to-date.

 ### Without Package Control ###